YourRoots Logo

 Children(s): James Bryan, Morgan Bryan, Elizabeth Bryan, William Bryan, Susan Bryan, Mary Bryan, John Bryan, Drizella Bryan, Samuel Bryan

-Born in 1757 in Yadkin Valley, Rowan, North Carolina, David Enochs Bryan was the child of James Bryan and Rebecca Enox.
-In time, David Enochs Bryan married Mary Powell, and they raised a family that included James Bryan, Morgan Bryan, Elizabeth Bryan, William K Bryan, Susan Bryan, Mary Bryan, John Bryan, Drizella Bryan and Samuel Bryan.
-David Enochs Bryan died in Marthasville, Warren, Missouri in 1837.
+In 1757, David Enochs Bryan entered the world in Yadkin Valley, Rowan, North Carolina, born to James Bryan and Rebecca Enox.
+David Enochs Bryan married Mary Powell, and had children including James Bryan, Morgan Bryan, Elizabeth Bryan, William K Bryan, Susan Bryan, Mary Bryan, John Bryan, Drizella Bryan, Samuel Bryan.
+David Enochs Bryan passed away in 1837 in Marthasville, Warren, Missouri.

 Find more search results for David Bryan